Humble Works for Humble People: A History of the Fishery Piers of County Galway and North Clare, 1800–1922

-This beautifully illustrated book explores the history of the fishery piers and harbours of Galway and North Clare.
+This fully illustrated book explores the history of the fishery piers and harbours of Galway and north Clare.
 A testament to these structures as feats of engineering, it is also a riveting account of the human aspect that shadowed their construction; a beautiful rendering of the maritime activities that gave life to the Wild Atlantic Way – kelp-making, fishing, turf distribution, and sea-borne trade.

 Humble Works for Humble People nurtures the retelling of human stories surrounding the piers, giving voice to the unacknowledged legacy of the lives that were their making.
-Foreign financial support, humanitarian efforts, controversies and conflict – these are all features of the piers and harbours’ development and preservation.
+The Office of Public Works, the Congested Districts Board, foreign financial support, humanitarian efforts, controversies and conflict – these are all features of the piers and harbours’ development and preservation.
 Humble Works for Humble People is a vital contribution to the maritime history of Galway, Clare and of Ireland in general; an overlooked but culturally rich facet of Irish history.

 Table of Contents

 - Introduction: Setting the Scene and Previewing the Way Ahead.

 - A Beginning in a Forgotten Famine, 1800 to 1830.

 - Enter the OPW: ‘We remain, as a Fishery Board, totally inoperative’.